kvang138/Wireless-Network-Watcher/README.md

 ## Introduction
-This is project I created monitoring and logging unknown devices connection to the network.
+This project I created for monitoring and logging unknown devices connecting to the network.